-- 3 Make habitual (formal and informal rules which help with safe, comfortable and smooth running); - 4 Make acceptable (things which are not prescribed and covered by the rules, but allow scope for individuality, innovation and change).
+- make invisible (those things which are supposed to work only in the background, with hardly any intervention); - make usable (things needing regular attention and/or interaction); - make habitual (formal and informal rules which help with safe, comfortable and smooth running); - 4. make acceptable (things which are not prescribed and covered by the rules, but allow scope for individuality, innovation and change).

-Buildings which are properly flexible and/or adaptable will have included consideration of provision for all four somewhere in the briefing, design and operations thinking, raising issues such as usability, innovation, habit (that is, cultural norms in the organisation and user etiquette), safety, security, risk, value and uncertainty.
+Buildings which are properly flexible and/or adaptable will have included consideration of provision for all four somewhere in the briefing, design and operations thinking, raising issues such as usability, innovation, habit (i.e. cultural norms in the organisation and user etiquette), safety, security, risk, value and uncertainty.

-However, the modern tendency is to push as many things as possible into quadrant A - seek 'fit and forget' - and leave the consequences of leakage back out into the other three quadrants for someone else to worry about.
-Unfortunately for us all, sideeffects cannot be forgotten even if they are not immediately foreseeable or includable in costbenefit equations or risk-value payoff calculations.
-Examples of some of the consequences are given in Table 13.1.
+However, the modern tendency is to push as many things as possible into Quadrant A seek "fit and forget" - and leave the consequences of leakage back out into the other three quadrants for someone else to worry about.
+Unfortunately for us all, side-effects cannot be forgotten even if they are not immediately foreseeable or includable in cost-benefit equations or risk-value payoff calculations.
+Examples of some of the consequences are given in Figure 3.